 - It is not available in Germany or the state of New York.
 Many other parts of the US do have an access to it.

 - Anonymity comes with a complete set of dangers and risks.
 There are many cases of frauds on LocalBitcoins, as the power lies with the people.
-The exchange does its part on verifying the kind of people who come to their website to deal.
+The exchange does its part on verifying the kind of people who come to their website to deal with.
 But they do not take responsibility if the trade goes wrong.
 The buyer has to be careful himself.

 - The list of scams is endless.
-LocalBitcoins bans the accounts of users who, on a frequent basis, do not follow through with a trade, but if you end up losing your money to someone who didn’t pay you, nobody will help you.
-LocalBitcoins warns all its users about possibility of scams, but they cannot control it, or compensate you in any way, if you become a victim of it.
+LocalBitcoins bans the accounts of users who, on a frequent basis, do not follow through with a trade, but if you end up losing your money to someone who didn't pay you, nobody will help you.
+LocalBitcoins warns all its users about the possibility of scams, but they cannot control it, or compensate you in any way if you become a victim of it.

 - Essentially, the issue is that the seller can take your money (say from a bank transfer) and say that you did not pay, therefore the bitcoins can be returned to them.
 If this does happen then the buyer can complain and will feedback negatively, which will likely result in the seller not being used again however it does not get them their money back.

 - Only bitcoins are available on the platform, although there is now a LocalEthereum website.
 Unlike other cryptocurrency exchanges, you cannot purchase altcoins here.
 As the name suggests, LocalBitcoins deals only with Bitcoins.